Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ----- | ------
-ProfileAttributeId* | string | ID of the attribute that needs to be updated ProfileAttributeValue | string | Customer's preferred attribute value
+ProfileAttributeId* | string | ID of the attribute that needs to be updated ProfileAttributeValue | string | Respective attribute value as preferred by the customer

 <aside class="notice"> All parameters marked by * are mandatory. </aside>